aspnetboilerplate/aspnetboilerplate/doc/WebSite/Feature-Management.md

 ##### RequiresFeature attribute notes

 ASP.NET Boilerplate uses the power of dynamic method interception for feature checking.
-There are some restrictions for the methods which can use the RequiresFeature attribute.
+There are some restrictions for the methods that can use the RequiresFeature attribute.

 -   You can not use it for private methods.